JimLucas95338/Portfolio/Responsible-AI-in-Healthcare/README.md

 ## Project Structure
 - `framework/` – Responsible AI principles and guidelines
 - `policies/` – Example policies and risk assessments
 - `docs/` – Documentation and resources

+## To Do
+- Document responsible AI principles and risk management
+- Provide example policies and risk assessments